 The most functional Master/slave households I’ve been part of didn’t have the most rules — they had the right ones for the life they were actually living.

 In one household, mornings were flexible.
 Different work schedules meant there was no fixed morning protocol — it just wasn’t realistic.
 But evening meals were always shared, and the rituals around them didn’t require discussion.
 They were simply how things were done.
 The gym happened on certain days.
-The supermarket on others.
+The supermarket on another.
 Family time was factored in.
 Play might happen during the week, but there was always something more intentional at the weekend.
 The rhythm was built into the week, not imposed on top of it.

 That’s what small and sustainable actually looks like.
 Not a rulebook that runs from 6am to midnight.
-A handful of rituals that are genuinely practiced, genuinely felt, and genuinely missed when they’re not there.
+A handful of rituals that are genuinely practised, genuinely felt, and genuinely missed when they’re not there.
 Three things done consistently will always beat twenty things done occasionally.

 What I’ve noticed over the years is that the structure that lasts tends to be the simplest — not the most impressive, but the most resilient.
 A ritual that survives a stressful week, a difficult patch, a period when everything in life is making demands — that’s the one worth keeping.
-If your structure can only exist when conditions are perfect, it isn’t really structure.
-It’s performance.
+If your structure can only exist when conditions are perfect, it isn’t really a structure.
+Its performance.

 What Master/slave relationship rituals really look like